gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 | Add the variables **best_score** and **total_games**.

 | Initially, there is no best score value.
-| Rather than setting at an artibrarily high value such as 98765, it should be set to **None**.
+| Rather than setting at an arbitrarily high value such as 98765, it should be set to **None**.

 .. admonition:: Tasks